v-sbradley/bacx-pr/topics/tv-technical-videos.md

 # Technical videos: Get started

-The process described here is for technical, how-to videos for model-driven apps in Dynamics 365 (formerly called Customer Engagement apps) and Power Platform apps and features.
-These videos are for use in product documentation on the [Dynamics 365 Docs site](https://docs.microsoft.com/en-us/dynamics365/).
+The process described here is for technical, how-to videos about the model-driven apps in Dynamics 365 (formerly called Customer Engagement apps) and Power Platform apps and features.
+These videos are for use as demos in product documentation on the [Dynamics 365 Docs site](https://docs.microsoft.com/en-us/dynamics365/).

 This page outlines the steps you take to script, record, and and get a video published.
 It's important that you familiarize yourself with the process because you're part of it, and you should know what to expect.